Who can apply for a divorce?

 How long do I have to be living apart from my spouse to apply for a divorce?

-You and your spouse must have lived apart from each other for a period of, or periods amounting to, a least four years during the previous five years.
+You and your spouse must have lived apart from each other for a period of, or periods amounting to, at least two years during the previous three years.
 This does not necessarily mean that you must have lived in separate properties.

 Do I need to have a separation agreement or a judicial separation?